About Us

 Need for Money

-Equally importantly, it is critical that we enjoy the support and capabilities of a skilled and inspirational set of professionals who are able to draw new players into our games and inspire both young and old to greater heights of play.
-Both games are suffering from an ageing professional profile and a serious shortage of young professionals which, if not addressed urgently, will leave many Clubs and Schools without a suitably equipped professional teams able to teach to a high level and to drive the courts’ success.
-With your support, we are financing major programmes in both games to subsidise the training of young professionals so that the next generation can be as fortunate as many of us have been, to be taught and inspired by great coaches and players.
+It is critical that we enable the next generation of professionals by attracting and recruiting new players into our games, which, in turn, will inspire both young and old to realise their potential and achieve their dreams.
+Both games are suffering from an ageing professional profile and a serious shortage of young professionals which, if not addressed urgently, will leave many Clubs and Schools without a suitably equipped professional team able to teach to a high level and to support the courts’ economic operations.
+Once the youngsters are committed, we want to retain them and train them to support their clubs better.
+With your support, the T&RA is the major stakeholder in the Investing in Professionals programme for Real Tennis and aims to develop something similar for Rackets, so that future players can be as fortunate as many of us have been to be taught and inspired by great coaches.
+You will see from the financial statements that the number of people employed by the T&RA has increased due to the number of apprentice professionals.

 Benefactor Benefits